 ** Paying the minimum interest only monthly payments will not repay the principal that is outstanding on your line.
 Your monthly payment may increase, possibly substantially, once your credit line transitions into the repayment period.

 1 No Closing Cost Loans are subject to terms and conditions of Fremont Bank's Application Fee Agreement, which lists the specific costs and fees the borrower will not pay.
 Borrower is responsible for paying all fees and charges imposed by brokers or an existing third party lender (for example, payoff demand statement fee and/or a reconveyance fee) as well as any prepayment penalty imposed by any third party lender or Fremont Bank.
 Loans with lower nominal interest rates may be available to borrowers willing to pay points and fees.

-2 The $250 Application Fee and $95 Set-Up Charge are waived when you apply between January 3, 2017 and January 31, 2018.
+2 The $250 Application Fee and $95 Set-Up Charge are waived when you apply by May 31, 2018.
 You may also be required to pay certain fees to open this credit line.
 These fees generally total between $0 and $900.
-The $75 Annual Fee is waived for the first three years.
-After the third (3rd) year, during the Draw Period, you will be required to pay an Annual Fee of $75 for each year the account is open, whether it is used or not.
+The $75 Annual Fee is waived for the first year.
+After the first (1st) year, during the Draw Period, you will be required to pay an Annual Fee of $75 for each year the account is open, whether it is used or not.
 The Annual Fee will not be refunded in whole or in part and will be owed to the bank once it is posted to your account, even if the account is subsequently changed, frozen, closed or terminated for any reason.
 For credit lines of $25,000 and higher, if you terminate your HELOC account within 36 months of opening it, you will be required to pay an early closure fee of $500 plus any reconveyance and recording fees Fremont Bank paid on your behalf.